m3trik/tentacle/docs/README.md

 )
 ```

-See the switchboard module for a demo on how to launch stand alone dynamic ui.
+See the switchboard module for a demo on how to launch a stand alone dynamic ui.